#1 A novel take on hell

 So what kind of torture is going on in hell?
 How about getting your skin peeled off and being pinned to a rock like a fleshy little art display?
 How about having your eyes poked out with sticks and fed back to you like an oversized olive?
 Did your demon catch you flirting with another sinner?
 He’ll chop off your breasts until you learn to behave.

 Love in Hell is in very poor taste and mixes extreme depictions of torture with a raunchy romcom tone straight out of an ecchi manga.
-You get scenes like main character Rintaro walking in on his demon Koyori while she is changing, an ecchi manga classic, but in retaliation she boils him alive in oil.
+You get scenes like main character Rintaro walking in on his demon Koyori while she is changing.
+An ecchi manga classic, except in retaliation she boils him alive in oil.
 That’s quite a lot more extreme than your average gag routine.

 The mix of full, uncensored nudity, ecchi comedy, and ultra-violence is a bizarre one, but it’s something I could greatly appreciate.
-It lends the manga a unique tone and should appeal to people who are into stuff like Elfen Lied, but wish it was a tad more extreme and a lot funnier.
+It lends the manga a unique tone that should appeal to people for whom Elfen Lied was just not extreme enough.

 #3 Interesting sinners

 What causes a person to commit sins in their life?
 Sure, some people may not believe in heaven & hell, but even then, there have to be reasons.
-Despite being so vulgar and violent, Love in Hell does a good job of developing the sinners who fell into hell and gradually revealing what led them to live such deplorable lives.
+Despite being so vulgar and violent, Love in Hell does a good job of developing its cast; gradually revealing what led them to live such deplorable lives.

 #4 Cute character designs

-Suzumaru Reiji has a very cool style of drawing and I am very fond of his/her sense of character design.
-The demon characters of the story are very diverse, with main characters like Koyori getting especially cute designs.
+I am very fond of Suzumaru Reiji‘s style of character design.
+The demon characters especially are very diverse, with main characters like Koyori getting especially cute designs.
 Other demons are given more monstrous looks, such as oversized humanoids in increasingly absurd fetish gear, or phobia stuff like clown torturers.
 It’s said that sinners assigned to demons are predetermined by fate and I feel sorry for whoever was destined to end up with some of these guys.

-The manga even dabbles in a bit of cosmic horror with The Abyss, a lower ring of hell reserved only for the foulest of sinners.
-It’s populated with the more beastly demons that only vaguely resemble anything human-like, who show no remorse in their torture and have not a shred of interest in the eventual redemption of the sinners scurrying about their lair.
+The manga even dabbles in a bit of cosmic horror with The Abyss; a lower ring of hell reserved only for the foulest of sinners.
+It’s populated with the more beastly demons that only vaguely resemble anything human-like.
+They show no remorse in their torture and have not a shred of interest in the eventual redemption of the sinners scurrying about their lair.

 Yeah, I’d rather be in the care of someone like Sanagi.
 You might get your legs cut off or be put on fire for hours, but at least you’re getting murdered by someone cute.